Can You Weld at Home? Basic Considerations

 Most home welders work in their garage after they have organized it properly to make it safe and avoid the hazards of welding.

 If a garage is not available or does not have enough space, the next best solution is to build a small shed.
-Keep in mind to find out how much space your new shed is legally allowed to cover.
+Before you start, find out how much space your new shed is legally allowed to cover.

 Can you weld in your basement?